 Theories and laws are two different types of knowledge used by scientists to describe natural phenomena.
 They are equal in terms of scientific validity.
 Theories are generally used to explain complex natural processes not easily quantifiable (e.g., cell, evolution).
 Laws often use mathematical formulas to show relationships and make predictions about the natural world (e.g., heredity).

 The cell theory is a shared understanding that encapsulates our current understanding of the cell.
-The development of this theory illustrates the nature of science. (a)
+The development of this theory illustrates the nature of science. (a) Students are not responsible for the contributions of specific scientists.

 Scientists and engineers use 2-D, 3-D, mathematical, and virtual models to represent, predict, and elaborate upon objects and systems and their interactions.
 Scientists use models when the object of investigation is too large, too small, or too complex to be studied directly.